himynameisjonas/gkeep-matlistan/README.md

    This will build the Docker image and start the synchronization process.

 4. The synchronization process will run once immediately and then continue to run every 45 minutes.

-## Customization

--  To change the synchronization interval, set the `SYNC_INTERVAL` environment variable to the desired number of minutes.
-The default value is `45`.

 ## Persistence